darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 }
 ```

-This fills your module exports attribute object and `return module.exports` directive will return something like:
+This fills your module `exports` object attribute.

+`return module.exports` directive will return something like:

 ```javascript
 {